 For details, see section 162(m) and Regulations section 1.162-27.
+Also see Notice 2007-49, 2007-25 I.R.B.
+1429.

 Salaries and wages.
 Include the total salaries and wages paid for the tax year.
 Do not include salaries and wages deductible elsewhere on the return, such as amounts included in officers' compensation, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE IRA plan.